DarkJaslo/Domains/README.md

 # Game viewer

 <p>
-The viewer program can be used to watch games.
+The [viewer](https://github.com/DarkJaslo/game-viewer) program can be used to watch games.
 So far, it is a C++ application that runs on Linux.
 It takes the standard output of a Game as input, and allows moving across the rounds freely, both forwards and backwards.
 Space toggles the animation and left/right arrow keys allow moving from round to round.
-Assuming four players, Player1, Player2, Player3 and Player4, who are given to the Game in this order, their starting corner is:
-4   2
-1   3
 </p>